 Spinal Decompression Case Studies

 The following patients have all given permission to list their names and medical information.
-I will continue to add Case studies and update case studies with post MRI findings as patients progress with Spinal Decompression
+I will continue to add Case studies and update case studies with post-MRI findings as patients progress with Spinal Decompression.

-Case Study - Herniated disc patient has given HIPPA release
+Case Study – Herniated disc

-Jose had a positive valsalva (which is when he sneezed or coughed and created pain into back and leg) Loss of reflexes on his Patellar(Knee)and Achilles tendons (L5 and S1).
-He also had a left foot drop and extremely weak dorsi-flexion and plantar flexion on the left side (bending foot towards and away against Resistance).
+Jose had a positive Valsalva (which is when he sneezed or coughed and created pain into back and leg) Loss of reflexes on his Patellar(Knee) and Achilles tendons (L5 and S1).
+He also had a left foot drop and extremely weak dorsiflexion and plantar flexion on the left side (bending foot towards and away against Resistance).

 Jose did consult with an orthopedic surgeon prior to coming to my office and was told he was a surgical candidate.
 His symptoms improved 100% with Non-Surgical Spinal Decompression and now he is working full time and did not have a surgery.